gregsandell/gregsandell.com/README.md

 Again, we are adding a portfolio for the position held at Rainbird Sprinklers.

 1. Follow all the steps in the previous section (<i>Adding new position to resume</i>) if you haven't already
-1. In */objGlobals.php*, add that key to the *allPortfolioItems* array of the *GlobalsObj*:  *$this->Key->rainbird,
+1. In */objGlobals.php*, add that key to the *allPortfolioItems* array of the *GlobalsObj*:  *$this->Key->rainbird.
+Most likely this is your most recent position, and you want to insert at the front of the list.
-1. In */css/cssGlobal.php*, add a class *rainbirdPortolio*, using the pattern used for other clients.
-(For example, see the class for the tenx portfolio, in the line that begins with *.<?php print($g_globals->Key->tenx) ?>Portfolio {*.)
-   Almost all the portfolios are using the same copied class, but the parameters are there to be modified if necessary.
+1. In */css/cssGlobal.php*, add a class *rainbirdPortfolio*, using the pattern used for other clients.
+(For example, see the class for the tenx portfolio, in the line that begins with *.<?php print($g_globals->Key->tenx) ?>Portfolio {*) Almost all the portfolios are using the same copied class, but the parameters are there to be modified if necessary.
 1. Do the following if you want rainbird's company site as a link in your rainbird portfolio page's sidebar.
 In In */objSidebar.php*, in *SidebarPageManager*'s *load()* function, go to the code block beginning with the comment *// External Websites*, and add an entry equivalent to those for other clients (use tenx as an example).
 1. In */objSidebar.php*, create a section of code in *SidebarPageManager*'s *load()* function that will specify what links show up in the sidebar for rainbird's portfolio page.
 You need to add the line:  *$page = $this->addPage("pageClient_rainbird");*, followed by calls to *$page->addLinkObj()* that add preexisting links that are created in this file.
 See code for tenx for an example.
 2. In */portfolio/templatePortfolio.php*, see the *&lt;script&gt; block that sets the javascript *g_projectNames* array.
 Following the examples for previous clients, add an entry for *$g_globals->Key->rainbird*.